MrR0807/Notes/interview-questions.md

 * Is there traveling involved?
 How often?
 Traveling destinations?
 * How often is salary review?
 * Is Agile used?
 What framework - Scrum or Kanban?
+* What is average/median tenure at the company?
+How many people stay beyond 1yr/3yr/5yrs?
+* Do you have exit interviews?
+What do you do with the data?

 ## For technical interview